Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 We landed at JFK this morning.
-Raleigh slept through almost the entire flight but I stayed awake, thinking about people and about things that have happened.
-I thought about Raleigh’s fourteenth birthday when Yancy gave him his first driving lesson in secret under a gray sky and about my fourteenth birthday when we all went to karaoke at a bar called ‘Bar’ with its green lights and its analog equipment that you called ‘legit’.
+Raleigh slept through the flight but I stayed awake, thinking about people and about things that have happened.
+I thought about Raleigh’s fourteenth birthday when Yancy gave him a driving lesson in secret under a gray sky.
+I thought about my fourteenth birthday when we all went to karaoke at a bar called BAR with its green lights and its analog equipment that you called “legit.”
 I remember all the songs everyone sang because I wrote them down that same night in my white notebook with the butterfly on the cover.

 Do you remember that notebook?
 While I was packing, Raleigh opened it like it was his.

 After we landed, a security escort met us at the airport.
 It’s strange to be escorted from place to place.
-Is this what you pictured when you talked about being a rock star?
-I was never sure if it was fame that you meant, or just that there was a certain glamor in rocking intellectual boats.
+Is this what you pictured when you talked about being a rockstar?
+I was never sure if it was fame you meant, or just that there’s glamor in rocking intellectual boats.
 I can’t believe I never asked you about it.
 Either way, I don’t think this life fits me as well as it would fit you.

 I’ve never been to New York City before, but from the back of a hired car it looks like the living monument to capitalism I’d always heard it was.
-Except for one thing.
-Every surface holds an image.
-The sides of vehicles, the sides of buildings, the windows of stores, freestanding giant screens.
-So I see the dead everywhere, interspersed with the living.
-Everywhere I see myself, looking like a person I never was.
+Every surface holds an image: the sides of vehicles, the sides of buildings, the windows of stores, freestanding giant screens.
+I see the dead everywhere, interspersed with the living.
+Everywhere, I see myself, looking like a person I never was.

 I read a newspaper article this morning that said you’d had a nervous breakdown.
 I read another article that said you’d been experimented on by the PPDC.
 I read a third article that said you were suffering from a severe neurologic condition.
 They all show the same picture.
-Maybe you’ve seen it by now.
-You and Dr. Gottlieb are walking down an empty hallway in the Hong Kong airport.
+Maybe you’ve seen it by now?
+You and Dr. Gottlieb are walking through a hallway in the Hong Kong airport.
 Dr. Gottlieb is glaring at the person taking the picture.
 You’re wearing sunglasses.
 Your hair is a mess.
-You’ve got an arm over his shoulder and your other hand is outstretched, like you’re about to fall.
+You’ve got an arm over his shoulder and your other hand is out, like you’re about to fall.

 You look terrible, Newt.